 Partial Lane Closures on Wurzbach Parkway

-About the Land Bridge
+Land Bridge FEatures

 One-of-a-kind SkyWalk, an elevated walkway that gently climbs through the tree tops to the top of the bridge.

-ADA trail, making the bridge accessible to everyone.
+An ADA trail, making the bridge accessible to everyone.

-Best practices of Low Impact Development, creating opportunities for education on conservation, wildlife and the Texas Landscape.
+Constructed using the best practices of Low Impact Development, creating opportunities for education on conservation, wildlife and the Texas Landscape.